-V46134-P07029 KEEP THIS I PORTION FOR YOU R RECOR THIS PRO (Y CA RD IS VA LY WHEN SIGNED AND DATED.
-DETACH AND RETURN THIS POI RTION OF The BOUNTI CORPORATION Board of Directors recommends you vote FOR the wing: All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-1. To elect three Class III directors of our Board of Directors to serve for three years and until their successors are elected and qualified or until their earlier resignation or removal U U 0 I Nominees: 01) Craig M. Hurlbert 02) Travis M. Joyner 03) Jennifer Carr-Smith The Board of Directors recommends you vote FOR the follo owing proposal s: For Against Abstai 2.
-2. To approve an amendment to our Certificate of Incorporation to provide for officer exculpation 0 0 0 3.
-To approve an amendment to our 2021 Equity Incentive Plan to increase the number of shares for which awards may be granted under the plan by an additional 510,000 shares 0 0 0 4.
-To ratify the appointment of WithumSmith+Brown, PC as our ind dependent registered public accounting firm for the year ending December 31, 2024 Ο Ο 0 pers e sign exactly as your name(s) appear(s) hereon.
-When sig inistrator, or other fiduciary, please give full title as such.
+R RECOR THIS PROX (Y CA RD IS V ALID ONI LY WHEN SIGNED AND DATED.
+H AND KETUKN THIS PO KIION OI OCAL BOUNTI CORPORATION Withhold All To withhold authority to vote for any individual The Board of Directors recommends you vote FOR the following: All the Except nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+1. To elect three Class I directors of our Board of Directors to serve for three years and until their successors are elected and qualified or until their earlier resignation or removal 0 0 0 ١ Nominees: 01) Pamela Brewster 02) Michael Molnar 03) Matthew Nordby The Board of Directors recommends you vote FOR the follo wing proposal s: For A Against Abstain 2.
+To ratify the appointment of WithumSmith+Brown, PC as our independent registered public accounting firm for the year ending December 31, 2025 2025 0 0 0 3.
+To approve, for purposes of complying with the rules of the New York Stock Exchange, the issuance of shares of our common stock upon the conversion of our outstanding Series A Preferred Stock ersion 0 0 0 4.
+To approve an amendment to our 2021 Equity Incentive Funder the 2021 Plan by an additional 2,473,042 shares Plan (th ne "2021 F Plan") to in ncrease the number of shares for which awards may be gra anted 0 0 0 Ploa se sign exactly as your name(s) appear(s) hereon.
+When sic unina a ac attorno , avacutor adm inistrator, or other fiduciary, please give full title as such.
 Jo onally.
 All holders must sign.
-If a corporation or partnership, ining a int ow please as attorney ners should sign in ful r, executor, d each sign Il corporate , 1 2 orpa artnership name by authorized officer.
-Sign ature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+If a corporation or partnership, artnership name by authorized officer. int ow ners shoul d each sign i Sign ature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice and Proxy Statement and Form 10-K are available at www.proxyvote.com.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting:

+The Notice and Proxy Statement and Form 10-K are available at www.proxyvote.com.